 - Expressiveness.
 This facet reflects a theme of excitability and tendency to seek attention rather than the more uncomfortable aspects of insecurity described above.
 People scoring high here tend to be attention-seeking, power-oriented, ego-driven, excitable, impulsive, loud and inclined to react emotionally.

-- Frustration‑Proneness.
-High scorers here are prone to have a direct, stubborn and hot‑headed style of dealing with frustration, tension and anxiety.
+- Frustration"‘Proneness.
+High scorers here are prone to have a direct, stubborn and hot"‘headed style of dealing with frustration, tension and anxiety.
 They can be hard-headed, argumentative, controlling, impatient, hot-tempered, brusque and agitated.
+This sometimes comes from self-imposed high standards that are difficult to reach.

 As noted previously, no personality trait is inherently positive or negative.
 There are potential upsides and downsides to any point along the spectrum.
 The further towards the endpoints (high or low), the more pronounced and observable the behaviors associated with the particular trait under consideration are likely to be.
 People with exceptionally high or low scores are likely to demonstrate both the positives and negatives associated with the characteristic under scrutiny.